akashskypatel/chronic-homelessness-project/web-app/README.md

 ```
 7. To terminate the dev server in VS Code press Ctrl+C (both mac and pc) in the terminal/concole.
 If you are using another IDE check your IDE's console interrupt shortcut.

-# Other Angular commands for refernce
+# Other Angular commands for reference

 ## Development server